alanlivio/alanlivio.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: ""

-# List each interest with a dash
-interests:
-- Machine Learning
-- Multimedia Systems

 # Remove the ones not needed
 social:
 - icon: envelope